 It allows the RCMP to:

-- track repeat offenses by the same perpetrator; and
+- track repeat offences by the same perpetrator; and

 - connect with other victims who decide to report, or go through the court system.